-Caity Piccini Massoud is an accomplished prize-winning flutist, noted for her “luscious, sparkly and cantando voice rich with harmonic overtones.”
-Caity received the audience favorite prize and third place in the Cynthia Woods Mitchell Young Artist Competition in 2013 and was a finalist in the 2011 Mid-Texas Symphony Young Artist Competition.
-She also won runner-up in the 2010 Moores School of Music Concerto Competition and subsequently performed as a featured soloist with the Moores Concerto Orchestra.
-Caity gave her Carnegie Hall debut recital in 2015.
+Caity Massoud is an accomplished prize-winning flutist, noted for her “luscious, sparkly and cantando voice rich with harmonic overtones,” and most recently received the audience favorite prize and third place in the Cynthia Woods Mitchell Young Artist Competition.
+Caity also won runner-up in the Moores School of Music Concerto Competition and was a finalist in the Mid-Texas Symphony Young Artist Competition.

-In addition, Caity currently holds the Fourth Flute/Second Piccolo chair with the Wichita Symphony Orchestra and has performed as an orchestral musician under the baton of Rossen Milanov, Carl St. Clair, Lavard Skou-Larsen, Daniel Hege, Josep Caballé-Domenech, Carl Topilow, and Brett Mitchell.
-Caity is also substitute flute and piccolo for the Houston Symphony and Corpus Christi Symphony.
+Caity currently holds the position of Piccolo with the Norwalk Symphony Orchestra.
+She previously won the Fourth Flute/Second Piccolo chair with the Wichita Symphony Orchestra and has played with the Houston Symphony Orchestra.
+Caity has performed under the baton of Rossen Milanov, Carl St. Clair, Lavard Skou-Larsen, Daniel Hege, Josep Caballé-Domenech, and Brett Mitchell.

-Since completing her Bachelor of Music from Temple University with Philadelphia Orchestra Associate Principal flutist David Cramer and a Master’s in Music from New York University with Keith Underwood, Caity has gone on to receive her DMA from the University of Houston.
+Caity completed her Bachelor of Music from Temple University with Philadelphia Orchestra Associate Principal flutist David Cramer and a Master’s in Music from New York University with Keith Underwood.
+She received her DMA at the University of Houston.
 There, she studied with Houston Symphony Principal Flutist, Aralee Dorough, and conducted research on her dissertation topic, “French Women Perpetuating the French Tradition: Paris Conservatory Flute Contest Pieces by Women Composers.”
-Caity’s work has been published in the December 2015 issue of Flute Talk Magazine.
+A condensed version of Caity’s dissertation was published in the December 2015 issue of Flute Talk Magazine.